 The records in this category are fragmented, but document to some extent the long relationship between Lakeland and professional baseball.
 The Cleveland Indians Collection, RG5563, contains drafts of an article by Hal Hubener documenting the Indians' spring training sojourn in Lakeland in the 1920's, as well as the final version of the article which appeared in Tampa Bay History.
 Also included are photographs which accompanied the article.

 The Lakeland Tigers, RG5562, are a minor league affiliate of the Detroit Tigers and play in the Class A Florida State League.
 Included are game programs, scorecards, and team photos.

 The Detroit Tigers Collection, RG5560, includes published articles, newsclips, and transcripts of oral history interviews of individuals connected to the Tigers.
-The interviews were conducted by Gordon Olson and Frank Schubert, who are planning to write a book on the history of spring training in Florida.
+The interviews were conducted by Gordon Olson and Frank Schubert for a book they were planning to write on the history of spring training in Florida.
 Also included are programs from spring training games.